larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 MUST consult with the group's management to jointly determine an appropriate response.

-Only when necessary, the moderation team MAY take actions against someone in a working group setting, but they MUST inform management of relevant groups, including WG chairs and area directors, when they do so.
+Only when necessary, the moderator team MAY take actions against someone in a working group setting, but they MUST inform management of relevant groups, including WG chairs and area directors, when they do so.